 I then spent the entire day feeling like some evil witch and pictured my son sat on the floor at his nursery, looking at the door and wondering why his mother had abandoned him.
 I tried to immerse myself in work and set about developing my marketing plan, which ultimately will be the driving force for the success of the book I’m in the process of writing.
 Doing any actual writing was thrown out the window by the distraction of the image of my poor, abandoned son.

 It finally reached 5pm (1 hour before nursery pick up) and I was already shoving my feet into my shoes and pulling my jumper over my head.
 The entire journey to the nursery was nerve wracking.
 I was picturing these images of a distraught baby, wondering when his Mummy was coming back.
-Except when I got there, Oliver was more than happy playing with a selection of toys with other babies.
-I walked through the door to be greeted by the very friendly nursery nurse, shortly followed by Oliver crawling (yes he does that now) towards me with a big smile on his face.
+Except when I got there, Bear was more than happy playing with a selection of toys with other babies.
+I walked through the door to be greeted by the very friendly nursery nurse, shortly followed by Bear crawling (yes he does that now) towards me with a big smile on his face.

 I was filled in about how Bear had been taken for a walk around the grounds and had met the pigs at the back of the main meadow.
 I was told all about his wonderful afternoon painting and how he had the odd ‘sensitive moment’ when he had gotten tired, so they had shown him the sensory lights and he had dropped off for a nap.
 I was given a very informative piece of paper that told me when he had his nappy changed and what he had eaten throughout the day.
 Then I was given back his coat and his belongings and that was it.
 The end of his first day of nursery.